vdellamea/jamulus-server-remote/EXPERIMENTAL-automix/README.md

 - `php automix.php single /path/to/recordings/Jam-XXXXXXXX/` creates one mixed mp3 from the tracks of the Jam-XXXXXXXX section.
 - `php automix.php all /path/to/recordings/` creates one mixed mp3 from each session inside the recordings directory.

+Then, the rest is to enable the web-based interface to automix:

 - backup your current PHP files in /var/www/html:
 ```